J0311/Expense_Reimbursement_System/README.md

 ## Features
 - Persisted data through an AWS Cloud Platform PostgreSQL database
-- Logging, Javadocs and tests
+- Logging, Javadocs and tests.

 ## Technology
 Key technologies and dependencies used in this project: